-Not applicable Applicable but no action envisage Implementation ongoing d at the moment • Implementation completed as of July 19, 2013 If "Not applicable" or "Applicable but justification no action envisaged" has been selected, please provide a ba rief If "Implementation ongoing" has been O Draft in preparation, expected publ O Draft published as of ication by Final rule or legislation approved a nd will come into force on 1 Final rule (for part of the reform) in
+11051000 to unit Not applicable Applicable but no action envisaged at the moment Implementation ongoing Implementation completed as of July 19, 2013 If "Not applicable" or "Applicable but no action envisaged" has been selected, please provide a brief justification If "Implementation ongoing" has been selected, please specify Oraft in preparation, expected publication by O Draft published as of Final rule or legislation approved and will come into force on Final rule (for part of the reform) in force since

-T П Ш IV V VI VII VIII IX 1 11 111 T A v V I A TT A 111 171
+Ţ П Ш IV V VI VII VIII IX 1 11 111 T A v V 1 A TT A 111 177

-22. Enhancing financial consumer protection
+X. Enhancing financial consumer protection 22.
+Enhancing financial consumer protection

-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) If this recommendation has not Act 26,739 made changes to the BCRA Charter (Act 24,144).
-The reform explicitly included consumer protection among the BCRA duties and powers (Charter, section 4 h), in coordination with other competent authorities.
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not vet been fully implemented please provide reasons for Act 26,739 made changes to the BCRA Charter (Act 24,144).
+The reform explicitly included consumer protection among the BCRA duties and powers (Charter, delayed implementation section 4 h), in coordination with other competent authorities.
 In this sense, the BCRA established many regulations related to the protection of users of financial services.
-Financial institutions and bureaus of exchange supervised by the BCRA have to have procedures in place to receive complaints on the quality of their services and to provide remedies within the consumer protection framework (for example, duty to disclose detailed and accurate information and protect consumers' economic interests).
+Financial institutions and bureaus of exchange supervised by the BCRA have to have procedures in place to receive complaints on the quality of their services and to provide remedies within the consumer protection framework (for example, duty to disclose detailed and accurate information and protect consumers" economic interests).
 The BCRA also has a procedure to receive and refer consumer complaints to public agencies competent in the mediation of that kind of conflicts.
 Besides, any detected non-compliance that involves BCRA regulations is incorporated into the supervision process of the respective bank.
 Priority and special assistance is due to persons with different capacities.
-The regulations also conducts and services outside banking offices, the consumer's right to revoke contracts involving banking products or services, the definition of abusive contract terms and the prohibition of such terms in banking contracts, the procedures that banks have to comply with to modify contractual clauses, the insurance costs and their conditions.
+The regulations also cover the sale of products and services outside banking offices, the consumer"s right to revoke contracts involving banking products or services, the definition of abusive contract terms and the prohibition of such terms in banking contracts, the procedures that banks have to comply with to modify contractual clauses, the insurance costs and their conditions.
 The BCRA has laid down guidance on the fees and charges imposed by banks on customers (charges are admissible only if they compensate banks for an actual and direct cost, which has to be demonstrable and reasonable from an economic point of view).
-The site of the BCRA has a web portal with information on the Argentine financial system, made in a clear and precise language, in order to promote both transparency and confidence in the financial system. yet been fully implemented, please provide reasons for delayed implementation
+The site of the BCRA has a web portal with information on the Argentine financial system, made in a clear and precise language, in order to promote both transparency and confidence in the financial system.